 3D printing is a process in which an object is produced through additive manufacturing.
 The most common process is FFF (also referred to as FDM (fused deposition modeling).

-3D-Printing is the method of producing an object through additive manufacturing.
-The most common process is FFF (also referred to as FDM).
-Within FFF, a filament of plastic is melted, while the nozzle moves in the X, Y and sometimes also the Z direction (Often it is the table that moves in the Z direction).
+With FFF, a filament of plastic is melted and used to create a model.
+The filament is extruded through a 3D printer’s nozzle, which moves in the X, Y and sometimes in the Z direction (Often it is the table that moves in the Z direction).
 While the plastic hardens, it is built layer upon layer until an object is finished.

-If you want to learn all about 3D Printers and how they work, you can read in our complete guide about 3D Printers.
+If you want to learn all about 3D printers and how they work, you can read in our 3D printer guide for beginners article.

 What is filament?

-Filament is the raw material that 3D Printers according to the process FFF (FDM) prints.
-It’s actually plastic, which is melted through a nozzle in the 3D Printer.
+Filament is the raw material that FDM/FFF 3D printers use to print objects.
+Filament is actually a type of plastic, which is melted through a nozzle in the 3D Printer.

-Read all about filaments in our guide on different types of filaments.
+Read all about filaments in our guide on different types of PLA filaments.

 What can you create with a 3D Printer?

-It is possible to create basically every conceivable shape and figure with a 3D Printer.
-In some advanced and complex models, a dual extruder can help.
-This is because so-called support material is required to hold the model together while it is being printed.
+You can create basically every conceivable shape and figure with a 3D printer.
+In some advanced and complex models, a 3D printer with dual extruder can help.
+This is because support material is required to hold the model together while it is being printed.

 What is support material?

-This is achieved with a dual-extruder that can print support material while printing the primary material.
+In 3D printing, this is achieved with a dual-extruder 3D printer that can print support material and the primary material at the same time.